Mironio/next-template/README.md

 - [standalone](https://tech.competa.com/standalone-deployment-of-nextjs-3286490cb39b) build is used.
 - `devDependencies` moved to `dependencies` in `package.json`.
 They don't affect the build size/time due to standalone mode
 - Dockerfile was taken from official [examples](https://github.com/vercel/next.js/blob/canary/examples/with-docker/Dockerfile)
-- look for 'template' in the code to find places to change
+- look for 'SELECT' in the code to find places to change

 ## Getting Started

-First, run the development server:

 ```bash
 npm run dev